The difference between

 - Avoid Distracting Accessories: To maintain focus on your expression and overall presence, avoid wearing hats, bandanas, or other accessories that may distract from your face.
 Unless these accessories are essential for conveying a specific character or style, it’s best to keep the focus on you.

-Remember, the goal of dramatic headshots is to convey a strong and captivating presence.
+Remember, the goal of theatrical headshots is to convey a strong and captivating presence.
 By carefully selecting your wardrobe, you can enhance the overall mood and make a lasting impression in your headshots.

 Comedic headshots hold immense importance in the entertainment industry, particularly for securing roles in stand-up comedy, romantic comedies, and related genres.
 Just like commercial headshots, it is crucial to ensure that your comedic headshots convey a lighthearted and inviting vibe.